Your Guide To The Brighton Fringe Box Office System.

 Monday - Sunday: 10am - 8pm

-This applies to the central Box Office, different outlets will have different opening/closing times within this time – however there will be at least one outlet open between the hours detailed.
+This applies to the central Box Office on New Road.
+Different outlets will have different opening/closing times within this time – however there will be at least one outlet open between the hours detailed.

 If a customer has not elected to have their tickets posted out to them, they can collect their tickets from any Brighton Fringe Box Office sales outlet.
 We recommend that you collect any sold but uncollected tickets on the day of the event at the New Road Brighton Fringe Box Office, so ticket buyers can pick up at the venue.